photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] You are using an [incompatible browser](browsers.md) (try another browser)
 - [ ] There is a problem with your network connection (test if other sites work)

-We recommend that you [check your browser logs](browsers.md) for helpful errors and warnings.
+We recommend that you [check the browser console](browsers.md) for helpful errors and warnings.

 ### Missing Pictures ###